-The T300/T302 is Sony Ericsson's rough diamond - calm, plain and simple in appearance but absolutely bursting with fun features for consumers and revenue winners for network operators.
-The T300/T302 marketing focus is on messaging.
-It has all EMS and picture messaging (text messaging with pictures and sounds), email and MMS (Multimedia messaging), and a snap-on camera as a core accessory.
+The T226 mobile phone is designed to include an impressive set of features for a very reasonable price.
+The focus is on messaging, music, gaming, imaging, and connectivity.
+EMS picture messaging (text messaging with pictures and sounds), email, MMS (Multimedia messaging), and a snap-on camera accessory are all supported.